 So many stories about home moves that have gone wrong are to do with the removals team charging an hourly rate and running into unexpected problems.

-With experience and planning, any avoidable obstacles will be overcome before the team even arrive at your door.
-As for the truly unforeseen hiccups, we don’t think its fair for you to pay more because something happens that no one has any control over.
+Therefore, with experience and planning, any avoidable obstacles will be overcome before the team arrives at your door.
+As for the truly unforeseen hiccups, we don’t think it’s fair for you to pay more because something happens that no one has any control over.

 For the majority of jobs, we always prefer working to a fixed quote.
 It’s fair, and offers extra piece of mind.